BakoviDagi/vue-dynamic-slider/README.md

 - `infiniteScroll`: True to enable infinite scrolling.
 Duplicate slides are created.
 Default: `false`
 - `breakpoints`: Object of screen width to override props.
 Can adjust `slidesPerView` and `scrollIncrement` based on screen width.
 See below for more info.
 - `scrollingFunction`: Custom function for scrolling slides.
 Defaults to a cubic function
+- `autoplay`: Boolean that automatically scrolls through the slides when `true`.
+Toggle this to start/stop the autoplay
+- `autoplayInterval`: Number of milliseconds to wait before autoplaying

 The following methods and properties are exposed via slots.